 Many of public sites developed in SharePoint that are configured to allow anonymous access with restriction that should not be indexed by any search engines.
 We can prevent that by placing robots.txt file in the root of our SharePoint sites in question.
 (If you have Host Named Site Collections, you will want to add the robots.txt file at the root of each HNSC, as these are treated as separate sites (not just web app root).

-There are multiple ways to perform this, one of which is the new SEO site collection feature in SharePoint 2013: http://blog.mastykarz.nl/search-engine-optimization-sharepoint-2013/.
+http://blog.mastykarz.nl/search-engine-optimization-sharepoint-2013/.
 This method requires activating the Search Engine Optimization Feature on each site collection (Publish site collections already have this feature enabled), which can be daunting and/or accomplished through powershell as well.

 Alternatively, you can perform this manually with the following powershell: